Khruangbin: The Universe Smiles Upon You ii

-Khruangbin's musical genre is a hotly debated topic amongst critics.
+Genre and style

+Khruangbin's style does not fit neatly into an existing genre.
+The New York Times called it "extremely slippery, genrewise (Is it psychedelic lounge dub?
+Desert surf rock?
+The sound you hear inside a lava lamp?)."
 Mostly instrumental, the band's sound has been described as soul, surf rock, psychedelic, rock, dub and funk, with one website even describing them as "electronic".
 The most commonly used term to describe Khruangbin's music is Thai funk, though the band members themselves challenge the convention of genres, publicly refusing to be pigeonholed into one particular label.

 As music journalist Rob Shepherd noted for PostGenre, "the [name Khruangbin], which translates to 'flying engine' or airplane in Thai, is perfect for their music as it often crosses borders and cultures."
+The New York Times wrote that Khruangbin's sound was so distinct and popular that "there now exists an entire subgenre of music broadly known as 'Khruangbin vibes.'"